pradeepviswa/notes/4 docker/documents/Assessment - Submit Project/project-1/solution-swarm.md

 # voting-app

-## Below is a simple working example of a voting website with:
+## Below is an overview of voting website:

 - Home page with 4 political party buttons
 - Vote page that saves the vote in a free MySQL database